S0NN1/.dotfiles/README.md

 # .dotfiles

-My personal dotfiles forked by [Hecsall](https://github.com/Hecsall)
+My personal dotfiles forked by [Hecsall](https://github.com/Hecsall) with a little script in addition.

 I created a python script to insert api keys, ssh configurations and so on.